Contents

 |---|---|

-| Operating the self-assessment platform and storing your responses | Legitimate interests — providing the governance self-assessment service you have registered for.
+| Operating the board audit platform and storing your responses | Legitimate interests — providing the governance board audit service you have registered for.
 Our legitimate interests do not override your rights; you may request deletion of your data at any time (see section 7). |

-| Sending a magic-link authentication email | Contractual necessity — required to provide access to the platform you have requested. |
+| Sending authentication emails (one-time codes or sign-in links) | Contractual necessity — required to provide access to the platform you have requested. |

 | Responding to contact form enquiries | Legitimate interests — responding to a direct professional enquiry. |